siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

    > >a) The user can generate a token from their functional account.

-   > >b) The necessary credentials for token generation i.e the client id and client secret, could be obtained from the Sw360 team by creating an issue in their [repository](https://github.com/eclipse/sw360/issues)
+   > >b) The necessary credentials for token generation i.e the client id and client secret.

    >**_2.Artifactory Token :_**